Scientific Name

 How to Grow and Care

-Dinteranthus require slightly less water than do most Lithops.
+Dinteranthus require slightly less water than most Lithops.
 Excellent drainage is essential.
 Their nutritive requirements are amazingly modest, and the root systems of even the healthiest plants are minuscule.
 What they need most critically is good light, which will give them a bone-white aspect.
 Older long-stemmed plants can and usually should be turned into cuttings and re-rooted.

 Sow in high summer.
 Use sterilized soil with extra grit and enough peat to ensure high acidity.
 Place the sown pot in a water bath, cover the whole assemblage with clear plastic and place it outdoors in a bright spot.
-Wait 3 full days, remove the pots to your usual place of germination and mist them at least twice a day.
+Wait three full days, remove the pots to your usual place of germination and mist them at least twice a day.
 Seedlings should be evident within 12 days of sowing.

 Learn more at How to Grow and Care for Dinteranthus.